marijnh/Eloquent-JavaScript/11_async.md

 {{index "Promise class", "resolving (a promise)", "rejecting (a promise)"}}

-Because promises can only be resolved (or rejected) once, this works.
+Because promises can only be resolved (or rejected) once, this will work.
 The first time `resolve` or `reject` is called determines the outcome of the promise, and any further calls, such as the timeout arriving after the request finishes, or a request coming back after another request finished, are ignored.

 {{index recursion}}